Purchase Links

-These links can be used in a variety of ways.
-For example, to go from an external pricing page into a Limio Cart, redirect a customer from sales-assisted to self-service ordering, or to redirect Abandoned Basket users into a Limio Checkout.
+These links can be used in a variety of ways, for example, to direct a customer from an external pricing page, [Paywall](https://docs.limio.com/integrations/other-integrations/zephr/how-to-integrate-limio-pages-into-the-zephr-paywall), or promotional email into a Limio checkout.

 There are 4 parts of a purchase link: